 Your guide (and driver) for the next three days will meet you at your accommodation and together you will decide on the best option for the day.
 Hikes are tailored to your ability, but one option will take you past the beautiful Loch Garten and Loch Mallachie.
 If snow is lying on the ground, you may spot tracks of some of the rare local wildlife, such as pine martens and red deer.
 If you're lucky, you may even see the animals themselves in their snowy winter coloring.

-Today takes you into the heart of whisky country, an area which is home to more than half the distilleries in Scotland.
+Today takes you into the heart of whisky country, an area home to more than half the distilleries in Scotland.
 Enjoy one of the many scenic hikes here, maybe a section of the Speyside Way, a beautiful long-distance trail that winds its way through the heart of this renowned landscape.
-As you explore, your guide will regale you with tales of the history of the "water of life" in this area, both legal and slightly less so.
+As you explore, your guide will regale you with tales of the "water of life" history in this area, both legal and slightly less so.
 Enjoy lunch in a traditional local pub before heading to one of the local distilleries for a tour and tasting.

 Have an early dinner, and if the weather is clear, your guide will take you out after dark to enjoy the dazzling night sky.
-Scotland has some of Europe's largest expanses of dark sky, with a breathtaking amount of stars visible with the naked eye.
+Scotland has some of Europe's largest expanses of dark sky, with an astonishing amount of stars visible to the naked eye.
 Wrapped up with a hot drink, you can spend hours enjoying the glorious celestial show on display.
-If you’re lucky, you may even catch a glimpse of the elusive Northern Lights.
+If you're lucky, you may even glimpse the elusive Northern Lights.